DannyNemer/dantil/README.md

 ### <a id="dantil-logLine"></a>`dantil.logLine([label])`
 <a href="#dantil-logLine">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L1219 "View in source") [&#x24C9;][1]

-Prints the calling function name, file path, and line number.
-This is useful for marking reaching a section of code.
+Prints the file path and line number, prepended with `label` if provided else the invoking function's name.
+This is useful to mark reaching a section of code.

 #### Arguments
 1. `[label]` *(string)*: The label to prepend to the path and line number instead of the calling function name.